qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

     'singlebandgray'

 To set a renderer, use the :meth:`setRenderer <qgis.core.QgsRasterLayer.setRenderer>` method of :class:`QgsRasterLayer <qgis.core.QgsRasterLayer>`.
-There
+There are a number of renderer classes (derived from :class:`QgsRasterRenderer
-are a number of renderer classes (derived from :class:`QgsRasterRenderer`):
+<qgis.core.QgsRasterRenderer>`):

 * :class:`QgsMultiBandColorRenderer <qgis.core.QgsMultiBandColorRenderer>`
 * :class:`QgsPalettedRasterRenderer <qgis.core.QgsPalettedRasterRenderer>`